uzay00/KaVe-Egitim/KarmasikSistemler/Boun cmpe557 Semınar/README.md

 I thank Prof. Haluk Bingol for inviting me to his course CMPE 557 COMPLEX SYSTEMS.
 We will mainly talk about `Why and how cooperation exists?`, `Is it good to have a huge memory?` via Prisoner's Dilemma Game.
 But first, we need some tools such as `Agent-based modeling` and `Data Science` to tackle this questions.

+I dedicate this talk to Sea Squirts
-> Sea Squirts: Once it finds a suitable place to attach itself, it literally eats its own brain.
+> Once Sea Squirt finds a suitable place to attach itself, it literally eats its own brain.

 ## Presentation